Leer en Español

 • Meanwhile, In a large bowl, whisk together egg yolks and sugar.
 Whisk in cornstarch and salt.
 While whisking constantly, pour in half of the hot milk.
 Whisk in remaining hot milk and return to saucepan.

 • Cook over medium heat, whisking constantly, until the mixture thickens to a firm consistency, about 5 to 8 minutes.
 Whisk in vanilla.
+Remove from heat.
 Scrape in to a bowl.
-Cool 10 minutes, stirring occasionally, or refrigerate (cover with plastic wrap, pressing plastic directly on the surface of the pastry cream).
+Cool 10 minutes, stirring occasionally, or refrigerate (cover with plastic wrap, pressing plastic directly on the surface of the cream).

 Notes

-1. Vanilla: ½ vanilla bean, split, may be substituted for the vanilla extract.
+2. Vanilla: ½ vanilla pod, split, may be substituted for the vanilla extract.

-3. Storage: The pastry cream can be made up to 4 days in advance.
+4. Storage: The cream can be made up to 4 days in advance.
 Store covered in the refrigerator with plastic wrap pressed directly on its surface.

 Nutrition